Techniques for TM1 TI Scripting

 Within each process, there are six sections or tabs.
 They are as follows:

-You use the Data Source tab to identify the source from which you want to import data to TM1.
-The fields and options available on the Data Source tab vary according to the Datasource Type that you select.
+You can use the Data Source tab to identify the source from which you want to import data to TM1.
+The fields and options available on the Data Source tab vary according to the data source type that you select.
 Refer to the following screenshot:

 TurboIntegrator local variables:

-- DatasourceNameForServer: This variable lets us set the name of the data source to be used.
-This value can (and should) include a fully qualified path or other specific information that qualifies your data source.
+- DatasourceNameForServer: This variable lets you set the name of the data source to be used.
+This value can (and should) include a fully qualified path or other specific information that qualifies the data source.

 - DatasourceNameForClient: It is similar to DatasourceNameForServer and in most cases will be the same value.

-- DatasourceType: It defines the type or kind of data source to be used, for example, view or character delimited.
+- DatasourceType: It defines the type or kind of data source to be used, e.g., view or character delimited.

-- DatasourceUsername: When connecting to an ODBC data source, this is the name used to connect to the data source.
+- DatasourceUsername: When connecting to an ODBC data source, this is the name used to connect to it.